CurlyBracket1990/DefeatTheDemon/README.md

 # Multiplayer Demon Hunt

-This repo contains a frontend and backend for a multiplayer tic tac toe game.
+This repo contains a frontend and backend for a tactical multiplayer game.
 It uses Typescript, Koa, routing-controllers and TypeORM in the backend and React/Redux in the frontend.
 The backend exposes a REST API but also sends messages over websockets using SocketIO.

 ## Getting Started